ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 }
 ```

-Of course, this should build and pass the tests:
+Check again if the tests build and pass:

 ```BASH { output_lines = "4-47" }
 cd build